joe7575/techage/README.md

 ### History

+**2025-02-14 V1.22**

+- Remove Lua controller batteries
+- Change the Lua controller from time-based to credit-based runtime control

 **2025-02-09 V1.21**

-- Add TA3 monitor and new TA4 dislays with fixed font
+- Add TA3 monitor and new TA4 dislays with fixed font (requires Minetest 5.7.0 or newer)

 **2025-01-08 V1.20**